syncfusion-content/angular-docs/angular/ReportViewer/Getting-Started.md

 ## Initialize and configure the control

-Add necessary HTML elements and CSS style to render ReportViewer and set the desired `reportPath` and `reportServiceUrl` proeprties to ReportViewer.
+Add necessary HTML elements and CSS style to render ReportViewer and set the desired `reportPath` and `reportServiceUrl` properties to ReportViewer.

 <table>
 <tr>